What Are New Car Rebates and Dealer Incentives?

 Another way manufacturers provide support to their dealers is in the form of a factory-to-dealer cash incentive.

 Each dealership may or may not negotiate this incentive with a car buyer.
-These types of programs are also called “secret incentives.”
+These programs are also known as “secret incentives.”

-These types of incentives are used to push the sale of specific vehicles or older model vehicles that are phasing out.
+These incentives are used to push the sale of specific or older model vehicles that are phasing out.
 Manufacturers use dealer-cash-back incentives during model year changes towards the end of the year.

 Finding out if the specific car you want to buy has a customer rebate or factory incentive can be difficult; the information is no longer freely available to the public.
-Dealers and their staff may not be upfront with you about these types of programs because they can affect the amount of commission they receive.
+Dealers and their staff may not be upfront with you about these programs because they can affect the commission they receive.

 How New Car Rebates Work

-Customer cash rebates from manufacturers are provided directly to the car buyer to reduce the price of a new vehicle at the point of sale.
-Commonly a customer will elect to use the cash rebate as a down payment towards the purchase price of the new car.
+Manufacturers offer cash rebates directly to car buyers to reduce the price of a new vehicle at the point of sale.
+Typically, customers use the cash rebate as a down payment on the new car.

 1.9% OR $2,500 Customer Rebate on a New Charger!

 Some new vehicles have a low-interest finance incentive and a cash rebate offer.
 Most of the time, unless otherwise specified, you have to pick one of the two.
-Before you decide, research to find out which offer will save you the most money.
+Before you decide, research which offer will save you the most money.

 2.9% AND $750 Customer Rebate on a New Sentra!

-Factory to customer programs will vary by manufacturer.
-You MUST always read the fine print on special offers from a vehicle manufacturer or dealer.
+Factory-to-customer programs vary by manufacturer.
+You must always read the fine print on special offers from a vehicle manufacturer or dealer.

 Low-interest financing is advertised with a low annual percentage rate (APR), and down payments are often based on top credit tier consumers.

-These offers will include legal advertising language like “with approved credit” (WAC) in the fine print and high down payments or short financial terms.
+These offers include legal advertising language, such as “with approved credit” (WAC) in the fine print, high down payments, or short financial terms.

 2.9%* Available on a New Ford F150